Why Women Should Lead our A.I. Future

 On a local scale, AI will offer opportunities to make our lives safer, more convenient, and more satisfying.
 That means automated cars that can drive us to and from work, or prevent life-threatening accidents when our teenagers are at the wheel.
 It means customized healthcare, built using knowledge gleaned from enormous amounts of data.
 And counter to common knowledge, it means more satisfying jobs, not less, as the productivity gains from AI and robotics free us up from monotonous tasks and let us focus on the creative, social, and high-end tasks that computers are incapable of.

 You don’t get this kind of perspective from men.
 Men look at cars from the perspective of the coolness factor.
 Automated self-driving cars are cool and something that will enable us to make the “cannonball run” in record time.
 It’ll allow us to watch a movie (or catch a nap) while “driving” the car at the same time.
-Women however focus on what truly is more important.
-That is our health of our children and our own well being.
+Women however focus on what truly is more important: the health of our children and our own well being.

 Let’s examine the job of teachers.
-These require not only mastering of a subject, but exemplary communication skills and an empathy of one’s students.
-A wrote earlier about the sexiest job in the future would the teaching of machines.
-The same kind of talent found in teachers may in fact be the prized talent requires for AI developers.
+This require not only mastering of a subject, but exemplary communication skills and empathy for one’s students.
+I wrote earlier that the sexiest job in the future would the teaching of machines.
+The same kind of talent found in teachers may in fact be the prized talent required for AI developers.

-In relationship with this, here’s a recent talk about an AI system that tracks fleeing people from a drone strike: https://theintercept.com/2017/12/05/drone-strikes-israel-us-military-isvis/ .
+In relation to this, here’s a recent talk about an AI system that tracks fleeing people from a drone strike: https://theintercept.com/2017/12/05/drone-strikes-israel-us-military-isvis/ .
 Yes, some doctoral student didn’t think much of about the morality of his entire study.